ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 4. Trigger a teach-in via the UI
 5. Put your actuators back into default mode

 This rather laborious process is not a fault of the Binding developers of openHAB but to the limitation of the Eltako actuators.
 The only thing the openHAB developers could do is to present you with an teach-in button while creating a Thing to streamline the process a little.
 Maybe this will be integrated in the future when we see more usage of the UI-based configuration.

-But lets get started.
+### EnOceanIds
+Before we can get started you need to get an understanding of EnOceanIds.
+They are the unique identifiers of all the actuators in your system.
+In order to teach an actuator you need to provide openHAB with the EnOceanId of the device.
+There are at least two ways to find them.

+If you are replacing/adding to the Wibutler as I was doing, you can see the EnOceanId in the Wibutler App.
+This is the easy way.

+If this is not possible you will need to use the [PCT14 Software](https://www.eltako.com/de/software/gfvs-software-pct14.html) and connect to your system to find the baseId.
+The first actuator will have the EnOceanId = baseId + 1.
+Here it gets a bit messy as different actuators have a different set of channels and every channel uses a Id.

+* Eltako FSB14 -> 2 Channels
+* Eltako F4SR14-LED -> 4 Channels
+* Eltako FUD14 -> 1 Channel

+I try to give you an example so that you can compute your EnOceanIds.
+Lets assume your system looks like this: F4SR14-LED, F4SR14-LED, FSB14, FUD14 and your baseId is: ffe2c000.
+The first F4SR14-LED has the EnOceanId ffe2c001 and uses four channels.
+The second F4SR14-LED has the EnOceanId ffe2c005 and uses four channels.
+The FSB14 has the EnOceanId ffe2c009 and uses two channels. **The second tricky part of EnOceanIds is, that they are written as Hexadecimal**.
+Therefore the EnOceanId of the FUD14 is ffe2c00b and not as you might assume ffe2c010.
+There is an excel file at the github page of the EnOcean Binding that can help you to compute your ids: (https://github.com/fruggy83/openocean/wiki/stuff/openhab2.xlsx).
+Once you know your Ids you can start programming them in.

 ###  [F4SR14-LED](ttps://www.elektroland24.de/smarthome/Eltako-Funk/Schalten-per-Funk-oxid-1/Funkaktoren-Schalten-REG/Eltako-F4SR14-LED-Funk-Schaltrelais-fuer-230V-LED-s-4-Kanaele.html)